stringparser/v8-callsites/readme.md

  - frames, if specified should be bigger than `0` integer.
  - origin, if specified should be a function.

+See also the [avaliable methods](https://code.google.com/p/v8/wiki/JavaScriptStackTraceApi) of the stack trace api like:
+ - `getLineNumber`
+ - `getFileName`
+ - `getEvalOrigin`
+ - etc.

 ### license